 -Developing a safety plan to minimize the risk of an accident occurring.

-Shipping dangerous goods requires the integrated efforts of everyone involved in the transport chain.
+Shipping dangerous goods require the integrated efforts of everyone involved in the transport chain.
 Guidelines and regulations must be followed to reduce the risk of accidents and incidents.